No criminal charges for fired law professor who drew up questionable will

 After numerous WBRZ reports on the document, Clark Amar and Jackson both distanced themselves from the will.
 Clark Amar went on to sue the Plummer family after it accused her of taking advantage of the 95-year-old woman.

-Jackson has filed a federal lawsuit against Southern University and is now seeking a trial by jury in her lawsuit and asks that she be reinstated to her position at the university.
+Jackson has filed a federal lawsuit against Southern University and is now seeking a trial by jury and asks that she be reinstated to her position at the university.
 In addition, Jackson is asking that the school pay legal fees and other damages.

 More News